Active-Animals/Website/docs/ontology/editing.md

 #### Individuals
 Use the Individual tab in WebProtégé, or the Individuals by Class view in any tab in WebProtégé, to add details of the Instance to the relevant class.

+### New Terms

+#### Preparing
+Your new class should represent a unique concept, not merely a unique label.
+Indeed, the label could be changed later, but the 'thing' that is the class should never change.
+(If it is superceded later, it may be [deprecated](#obsoletions), and a new class should be created, even if it has the same label, and a link can be made to the deprecated class to show it has been replaced.)

+Search the ontology thoroughly for classes which may duplicate your concept, even if using different wording, and if they need modifying without changing the meaning, an edit there may be the best way forward.
+As long as there is still no exclusive definition, it may be possible to modify the class's concept (e.g. inclusive definitions might be changed, or subdivisions added).

+Except in justifiable cases (e.g. 'instinct' which has a long pedigree and is widely known), try not to create new classes just to suggest they are inactive.
+Our initiative is not trying to track every discredited idea that has ever been dreamt up about behaviour, but ideas which help explain where we are now, and how we got here.

 -----